 They used a test in which doctors first measured blood flow through the heart and then injected a drug that should have made the arteries dilate and increased the flow.
 If the flow did not rise, the patient most likely had microvascular disease.

 One third of the women in the L.A. study had low blood flow to the heart muscle caused by coronary microvascular disease.
-For these women, the rate of deaths or heart attacks was 10% after four years — much higher than would be expected for women with normal angiograms.
+For these women, the rate of deaths or heart attacks was higher than would be expected for other women with normal angiograms.

 According to the Texas Heart Institute, coronary microvascular disease most likely happens when small blood vessels in the heart tighten or constrict.
 This tightening reduces the blood flow to the heart muscle and causes the pain of angina pectoris (a Latin phrase that means “strangling in the chest“).

 The encouraging news at first: because these vessels are so tiny, early research suggested that they may not increase the risk of a heart attack or death.
-But the Journal of the American Medical Association reported in 2005 that the prognosis of patients with unstable angina and non-obstructive coronary artery disease is not benign and includes a 2% risk of death or heart attack at 30 days of follow-up.
+But the Journal of the American Medical Association reported in 2005 that the prognosis of patients with unstable angina and non-obstructive coronary artery disease is not benign and includes a 2% risk of death or heart attack at 30 days of follow-up(2).
 (JAMA.
 2005;293(4):477-484. doi: 10.1001/jama.293.4.477)

 Problematically, coronary microvascular arteries are too small to detect with the standard cardiac tests that cardiologists would normally use to see larger vessels, so women in particular are often dismissed and sent home with a misdiagnosis in spite of severe and distressing cardiac symptoms.

 For example, in typical patients with coronary artery disease, coronary angiography – considered the ‘gold standard’ of cardiac diagnostics – usually shows a clearly blocked artery that slows blood flow to the heart muscle.

 Dr. Noel Bairey Merz adds that angiograms that would clearly spot blockages in major heart arteries can miss coronary microvascular disease altogether.
 As a result, many women who have gone to their doctors with chest pain have gone home with a clean bill of heath – and most likely feeling very embarrassed for having made a fuss over nothing.
 She says: